A Counterfactual Explanation Framework for Retrieval Models: Experiment Setup

 \section{Experiment Setup}

-\paragraph{Dataset} We use three ranking datasets for our experiments: MS MARCO passage dataset for short documents \cite{Bajaj2016Msmarco} and MS MARCO document ranking dataset for longer documents \cite{trecdeep} and TREC Robust \cite{96071} dataset.
+\paragraph{Dataset} We use three ranking datasets for our experiments: MS MARCO passage dataset for passage ranking \cite{Bajaj2016Msmarco} and MS MARCO document ranking dataset for longer documents \cite{trecdeep} and TREC Robust \cite{96071} dataset.
 The MS MARCO passage and document ranking datasets contain queries from Bing\footnote{\url{https://bing.com}} and the queries of TREC Robust are manually chosen.
-For each dataset, we randomly selected $100$ queries from the test set and chose $5$ documents not ranked in the top $10$ results for each query, resulting in a test set of $250$ query-document pairs.
-The details of the dataset are given in Table \ref{tab:dataset}.
+For each dataset, we randomly selected $100$ queries from the test set and chose $5$ documents not ranked in the top $10$ results for each query, resulting in a test set of $500$ query-document pairs.
+The details of the dataset are given in Table \ref{tab:dataset} in Appendix \ref{ap:stat}.

-\paragraph{Retrieval Models} The five different retrieval models used in our experiment are described as follows.

-\textbf{BM25:} BM25\footnote{\url{https://en.wikipedia.org/wiki/Okapi_BM25}} is a statistical retrieval model where the similarity between a query and a document is computed based on the term frequency of the query words present in the document, document frequency of the query words and also the document length.

-\textbf{DRMM:} Deep Relevance Matching Model (DRMM) \citet{guo} is a neural retrieval model where the semantic similarity between each pair of tokens corresponding to a query and a document is computed to estimate the final relevance score of a document.

-\textbf{DSSM:} Deep Semantic Similarity Model (DSSM) \citet{huang} is another neural retrieval model which uses word hashing techniques to compute the semantic similarity between a query and a document.

-\textbf{ColBERT:} Contextualized Late Interaction over BERT (ColBERT) \cite{colbert}, is an advanced neural retrieval model which exploits late interaction techniques based on BERT \cite{devlin2018bert} based representations of both query and document for retrieval.

-\textbf{MonoT5:} MonoT5 \cite{nogueira-etal-2020-document} is a sequence-to-sequence model fine-tuned to predict the relevance of a query-document pair.